apbendi/forehash/README.md

 ## Contract Deployments

-Forehash is availbe on mainnet, and also deployed on the Ropsten testnet.
+Forehash is available on mainnet, and also deployed on the Ropsten testnet.

 Network | Contract Address
 ------- | -------------|